lgonzalezrouco/pti/p4_seg/README.md

 IMPORTANT: Discard the changes you made in HTTPServer.java (the basic authentication)
 COMMENT: You can keep the changes done in 2.3

-Let's create a certificate for the client and store it within the keystore of the client (certs_client):
+Let's create a certificate for the client and store it within the keystore:

 	keytool -genkey -alias client -keyalg RSA -keypass serverkspw -storepass serverkspw  -keystore certs

-Now let's add the certificate into the truststore of the server (cacerts_server.jks):
+Now let's add the certificate into the truststore:

 	keytool -export -alias client -storepass serverkspw -file client.cer -keystore certs keytool -import -v -trustcacerts -alias client -file client.cer -keystore cacerts.jks -keypass serverkspw -storepass serverkspw